NOTE: Since September 2024, SwipeGuide is part of L2L

 • Work instructions help frontline workers to complete tasks according to the defined Standard Operating Procedure (SOP).
 These SOPs are implemented to meet criteria for quality control and audits.

 • Checklists are instructions on how to perform checks to see if the criteria are actually being met.
-Digital tools - like SwipeGuide - provide accurate status reporting at the same time.
+Digital tools - like L2L Shop Floor Execution - provide accurate status reporting at the same time.

 Knowing when to choose a checklist is key to achieving clean and effective reporting.

-And it’s not just the business outcomes that benefit from a good separation between instructions and lists.
-Think about it from the perspective of the frontline workers.
-It boosters confidence and reduces errors when there’s a clear view on what’s important to check and how.
+It’s not only business outcomes that benefit from the distinction between instructions and checklists.
+It boosts confidence and reduces errors for frontline teams when they have a clear view on what’s important to check and how.

 Putting them side by side.